about rapport

 Rapport Therapeutics was conceived and created through a partnership between Third Rock Ventures and Janssen Neuroscience.
 It is based on the premise that precision neuromedicines will improve lives by overcoming the well-established limitations of today’s treatments for many neurological conditions.
 Our first program, currently in Phase I clinical development, is designed to treat drug-resistant seizure disorders.

 Our founding scientists are trailblazers in the biologic and therapeutic applications of receptor-associated proteins (RAPs), the cornerstone of Rapport’s precision neuromedicine approach.
 Rapport’s co-founder and CSO, David Bredt, pioneered RAP discovery more than two decades ago.
 While working at Janssen Neuroscience alongside many other Rapport scientific leaders, he advanced the idea of harnessing RAPs to target specific neuron circuits.
-Seeing an opportunity to house this robust and ground-breaking technology in a biotech company, Janssen and Third Rock Ventures partnered to create Rapport in late 2022.
+Seeing an opportunity to house this robust and ground-breaking technology in a biotech company, Rapport was formed in 2022 with support from Janssen and Third Rock Ventures.

-Janssen has contributed to Rapport a portfolio of neuroscience assets, along with a foundational discovery platform, associated intellectual property and a seasoned scientific team.
+Rapport boasts a portfolio of neuroscience assets, along with a foundational discovery platform, associated intellectual property licensed from Janssen and a seasoned scientific team.